aws-samples/aws-modernization-with-appdynamics/content/20_Getting_Started/1_aws_event_engine.md

 title = "AWS Event Engine"
 chapter = false
 weight = 1
+hidden = false
 +++

 ## Logging into AWS Event Engine

 To complete this workshop, you are provided with an AWS account via the AWS Event Engine service.
-A 12-digit hash will be provided to you by event staff - this is your unique access code.
+A 12-digit hash will be provided to you by event staff - this is your unique access code that will look similar to this: **e8476543c00e**
-eg:
-## `e8476543c00e`

 1. Go to <a href="https://dashboard.eventengine.run" target="_blank">**https://dashboard.eventengine.run**</a> to log into AWS Event Engine.